ibm-cloud-docs/containers/getting-started.md

 First, create a free classic cluster or a paid cluster on the first generation of compute infrastructure in a Virtual Private Cloud (VPC).
 Then, deploy a `websphere-liberty` Java application server to your cluster.

-To complete the getting started tutorial, use a [Pay-As-You-Go IBM Cloud account](/docs/account?topic=account-upgrading-account) where you are the owner or have [full Administrator access](/docs/iam?topic=iam-iammanidaccser).
+To complete the getting started tutorial, use a [Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-upgrading-account) where you are the owner or have [full Administrator access](/docs/iam?topic=iam-iammanidaccser).
 {: note}

   <div class=solutionBoxContainer>